 Baldwin EMC is a not-for-profit electric cooperative, organized for the purpose of providing electrical and other energy-related services to our members.
-For membership, our cooperative bylaws require a written application and a $5 membership fee (a one-time fee per member).

 Security Deposits and Fees